Perk things up when days are at their hottest with these simple summer fixes

 Too much work?
-Come in for a Grab & Go, fiber pots that are planted with seasonal combos especially for summer (and every season).
+Come in for a Porch Pot, fiber pots that are planted with seasonal combos especially for summer (and every season).
 Drop them right into your containers for no-mess style.

-And yours can be ready for you four times a year (we’ll call or email) with the 4 Seasons of Color Container Package.
+And yours can be ready for you two or four times a year (we’ll call or email) with the Porch Pot Membership.
 Each season will be planted with combinations especially suited for the weather, shade/sun and different colors, textures and styles.